This statement applies to content published on support-people-vulnerable-to-radicalisation.service.gov.uk.

 - use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 How accessible this website is

-All video material within our training courses have subtitles in both English and Welsh.
+All videos in our courses have subtitles in both English and Welsh.
 Text transcripts are also available which should be readable by most screen readers.

-Our pre-recorded videos do not have descriptive text transcripts or audio description tracks describing the visual content of the video.
-Users with visual impairments may not be aware of what is visually happening in videos.
+Our videos do not have descriptive text transcripts or audio description tracks describing the visual content of the video.
+People with visual impairments may not be aware of what is visually happening in videos.

-Our training courses range from 30 to 60 minutes to complete, therefore retention of information can be challenging for those using a screen reader.
+Our training courses range from 30 to 60 minutes to complete; therefore, retention of information can be challenging for people using a screen reader.

-Our PDF documents contain some UI components and graphical objects that have insufficient contrast with the surrounding background.
-Users with visual impairments may struggle to see the full detail of the document due to lack of contrast.
+Our PDF documents contain some components and graphical objects that have insufficient contrast with the surrounding background.
+People with visual impairments may struggle to see the full detail of the document due to lack of contrast.

-At the end of each course, users will have the option to download a PDF certificate.
-Our PDF documents are not tagged and as a result they are not accessible to screen reader users and the majority of other assistive technologies.
-Users with motor impairments may also struggle with navigating content due to the lack of structure.
+At the end of each course, there is an option to download a PDF certificate.
+Our PDF documents are not tagged and as a result they are not accessible to screen reader users and most other assistive technologies.
+People with motor impairments may also struggle with navigating the certificate due to lack of structure.

-The Prevent Referrals course includes a PDF template referral form that users can download and use within their organisation.
-The use of this form is optional and does not impact on the ability to complete the course.
+The Prevent referrals course includes a PDF template referral form that people can download and use within their organisation.
+The use of this form is optional and does not impact completing the course.

-The course(s) contain links to external sites/documentation that are not owned by the HO.
-We therefore cannot verify the accessibility of these links for screen readers.
+The courses contain links to external sites and documentation that are not owned by the Home Office.
+We therefore cannot verify the accessibility of these links.